-Sprint Family Locator uses GPS, cell tower data and, depending on the kind of phone you’re locating, WiFi signals, to figure out where a phone is.
+Sprint Family Locator uses GPS and cell tower data to figure out where a phone is located.
 Based on what information these sources have, the app returns the most precise possible location.
 This will usually be somewhere between a few yards and a few hundred yards (the equivalent of a few city blocks) from the phone’s precise location.

 Just like reception for your phone varies, the strength and accuracy of all the signals used to find locations can be affected if your phone or the phone whose location you want to see is

 - - Surrounded by hills or tall buildings